 This is because this door shares the same name as the door in the library, which gets unlocked after beating Ted in Complete Mayhem.

-The mission The Tenements spawns a door that locks an empty room that is otherwise accessible.
+The mission The Tenements spawns a door that locks an empty room that would otherwise be accessible.

-This door is called "BossFight_NortonsDoor", meaning the Norton boss fight was supposed to take place in this small, empty room rather than in the bigger, expansive room on the top floor with breakable walls.
+This door is called "BossFight_NortonsDoor".
+It's possible Norton's boss fight was supposed to take place here, rather than in the bigger room on the other side of the building.

 A small area in the Happy Endings Retirement Home isn't pathable to peds.

-These Lola icons share the same name, meaning that during the mission The Tenements in Chapter 3, the game will randomly pick one between the two.
+These Lola icons share the same name, meaning that during the mission The Tenements in Chapter III, the game will randomly pick one between the two.

 The Room Trophies Jimmy can get while progressing through the game seem to have been made earlier in development.

 This is used as ambience near some of the Boys' Dorm doors.